ManideepK007/arrhythmia-detection/README.md

 Dockerization: Containerize the application for easier deployment and environment consistency.

-Developed by: ManideepK007 Contact: saimanideepk007@gmail.com
+DEVELOPED BY: ManideepK007
+CONTACT: saimanideepk.p@gmail.com